-Nativity Prep Academy is a private-independent, all-scholarship Catholic middle school and college-preparatory program for young men and women from low-income families who represent the first generation to graduate from college.
-Eleven years of support empowers our students to excel through high school, college, and beyond, becoming role models and leaders in their communities.
+Nativity Prep Academy is a private-independent, all-scholarship Catholic middle school and college access program for young men and women from historically under-resourced communities who represent the first generation of their family to graduate from college.
+Eleven years of support empower our students to excel through high school, college, and beyond, becoming role models and leaders in their communities.

 Our Purpose is to break the cycle of generational poverty by developing our students’ and their family’s ability to live a life of opportunity, choice, and service.
 Our students will be productive, faith-filled, and fulfilled members of society who understand the importance of giving back.